MyungsuChae/IROS2018_ws/README.md

 End-to-end multimodal emotion and gender recognition with dynamic weights of joint loss.

 # Status (23th, Aug.
 2018)
-Submitted to IROS 2018 Workshop on Crossmodal Learning for Intelligent Robotics.
+Submitted to IROS 2018 Workshop on Crossmodal Learning for Intelligent Robotics. <br />
 Submitted to arXiv (cs.LG, stat.ML).

 # Collaborators